How to Change Suzuki GSXR1000 Rear Brake Pads

-Tools and Parts Needed - Suzuki GSX-R1000 Rear Brake Pads Change
+Tools and Parts - Suzuki GSX-R1000 Rear Brake Pads Change

 Step 1.
 Use a 5mm Allen to break loose the pin that runs through the caliper and holds the pads in place.

-NOTE: Don’t remove it yet, just loosen it up.
+NOTE: Don’t remove the pin yet, just loosen it up.

 Step 2.
 Use a flat-blade screwdriver to spread the pads out and compress the pistons behind the pads.

-NOTE: This step creates enough room for the new pads, which will have more brake pad material.
+NOTE: This gives you enough room for the new pads, which will have more brake pad material.

 Step 3.
 Remove the 12mm bolt that holds the rear caliper in place.

 Step 4.
-Remove the pivot pin you loosened in Step 1.
+Remove the pivot pin loosened in Step 1.

 Step 5.
 Rotate the entire caliper up from the rear toward the front, and pull the pads straight out.